-Phi Theta Kappa students who excel academically are invited to become members of the national honor organization for junior college students known as Phi Theta Kappa.
+Lower division students who excel academically are invited to become members of the national honor organization for junior college students known as Phi Theta Kappa.
 Students must earn a minimum grade point average of 3.65 on 15 hours at Florida College in order to qualify for membership in PTK.
-The Pi Gamma Chapter on Florida College's campus is most active and from the first meeting in the 1966-67 session it has had outstanding leadership.
+The Pi Gamma Chapter at Florida College has remained active since its chartering in the spring of 1967,